OISF/suricata/doc/userguide/upgrade.rst

   Instead, both the SDP parser and logger depend on being invoked by another parser (or logger).
 - ARP decoder and logger have been introduced.
   Since ARP can be quite verbose and produce many events, the logger is disabled by default.
+- It is possible to see an increase of alerts, for the same rule-sets, if you use many stream/payload rules, due to Suricata triggering TCP stream reassembly earlier.

 Upgrading 6.0 to 7.0
 --------------------